jklzz02/Cities-Rest-API/README.md

 # Cities Rest API

-This is a learning project, to learn about rest API by making one that can retrive cities information and supports CRUD operations.
-The [dataset](/sql/cities.json) contains info on over **140.000** cities around the world.
+This is a learning project, madeto learn about rest API by making one from scratch, capable of retrivieving cities information and supporting CRUD operations.
+The datbase used for the project contains info on over **140.000** cities around the world.

 ## Base Endpoint